 "They're in a different class than the classic sedatives like barbiturates," he says.
 "But at the gross level, they're sedating.
 Someone's more likely to get drowsy and nod off [on them than anything else], and you've got to be awake to have [consensual and remembered] sex."

 Adds McElrath, "A large proportion of people who are dependent on heroin tend to experience low sex drive even among short- and long-term sexual partners."

-That said, you can find a tiny minority of people who claim to enjoy sex on opiates, either because a mild dose can give them an altered sense of time, elongating sexual experiences (especially for people dealing with premature ejaculation), or because they can increase relaxation and comfort, or just because they can make you feel a little bit loopy, but still awake.
+That said, you can find a tiny minority of people who claim to enjoy sex on opiates, either because a mild dose can give them an altered sense of time, elongating sexual experiences (especially for people dealing with premature ejaculation), or because it can increase relaxation and comfort, or just because it can make you feel a little bit loopy, but still awake.

-For most people, though, opiates just aren't very good sex drugs.
+But for most people, opiates just aren't very good sex drugs.

 Follow Mark Hay on Twitter.